Chinhvn113/VigiPay-LunchCubee/backend/README.md

 ## 🛠️ Configuration

 ### Environment Variables
 Create a `.env` file in the `backend/` directory to store your credentials.
-Do not commit this file to version control.

 ```env
 # Generate with `openssl rand -hex 32`